dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 ## Signed Merkle Trees

 As described above the top hash of a merkle tree is the hash of all its content.
-This has both advantages and disadvanteges.
+This has both advantages and disadvantages.

 An advantage is that you can always reproduce a merkle tree simply by having the data contents of a merkle tree.